ankeris/RediSearchFuzzy/readme.md

 It provides a simple Node API to create, remove and interact with RediSearch's [_Secondary Indexing_](https://oss.redislabs.com/redisearch/).
 It also provides an additional functionality for Searching with Fuzzy strings.
 This library uses Promises and therefore supports ES6 async implementation over callbacks.

-Please note, that library does not contain ALL of RediSearch features and contributions are welcome.
+Please note, that this library does not contain ALL of RediSearch features and thus contributions are welcome.

 ## Installation